Boa blanchardensis: Range and extinction

 While Boa blancharensis itself is only found on Maria-Galante, the species is part of a larger series of island Boa species found across the Lesser Antilles.
-Today the only surviving species are the Dominican boa and the St. Lucia boa, found on Dominica and Saint Lucia respectively.
-However boas were previously more widespread across the island chain.
-Besides the Pleistocene fossils from Maria-Galante, Holocene remains were discovered on the island of Antigua further north while historical records indicate that boas were present on Martinique and Saint Vincent during the 18th, 19th and 20th century.
+Today, the only surviving species are the Dominican boa and the St. Lucia boa found on Dominica and Saint Lucia, respectively.
+However, boas were previously more widespread across the island chain.
+Besides the Pleistocene fossils from Maria-Galante, Holocene remains were discovered on the island of Antigua further north, while historical records indicate that boas were present on Martinique and Saint Vincent during the 18th, 19th and 20th century.
 The historical reports from Martinique are additionally supported by the discovery of multiple snake vertebrae that appear to have been reworked into beads by the native human population.
-This however leaves gaps between the different island populations, notably on most of the other islands of the Guadeloupe archipelago.
+This, however, leaves gaps between the different island populations, notably on most of the other islands of the Guadeloupe archipelago.
 Only a single bone of a boa is known from the two main islands, specifically the western island of Basse-Terre.
-This vertebrae, which has been found at an archaeological site and was clearly reworked by human hands, may not have originated on the island itself, leaving the record of the genus from main Guadeloupe ambiguous until further discoveries are made.
-Another vertebrae of an indetermined species of Boa was discovered in Holocene sediments on the smaller island of La Désirade and in this case likely originated there, seeing as it was discovered in the den of an owl.
-This vertebrae may serve as an additional indicator that boas could have once been present the main islands, as during the Pleistocene La Désirade, Basse-Terre and Grande-Terre formed a single landmass.
+This vertebrae, which has been found at an archaeological site and was clearly reworked by human hands, may not have originated on the island itself, leaving the record of the genus from the main Guadeloupe archipelago ambiguous until further discoveries are made.
+Another vertebrae of an indetermined species of Boa was discovered in Holocene sediments on the smaller island of La Désirade and, in this case, likely originated there, seeing as it was discovered in the den of an owl.
+This vertebrae may serve as an additional indicator that boas could have once been present on the main islands, as during the Pleistocene La Désirade, Basse-Terre and Grande-Terre formed a single landmass.